Simple Roast Chicken

 First things first.
 Take out the giblet packet.
 I’ve made the rookie mistake before and it’s one of those things that you kind of never repeat.
 Discard the giblets (or save them if you like for gravy) and place the chicken on a board.

-Pat the chicken dry with paper towels, the whole do you rinse your chicken thing is out for great debate, do as you wish, and then gather up your seasonings and aromatics.
+Pat the chicken dry with paper towels, no need for rinsing, and then gather up your seasonings and aromatics.
 We’re using onion, celery, carrots and lemon to stuff our chicken but there are many more ingredients that you can use as well.

-Season the chicken with salt, pepper, paprika and garlic powder.
-Generously.
-Use more seasoning than you think you need, this is a whole chicken here, we need to make sure it gets properly seasoned.
+Generously season the chicken with salt, pepper, paprika and garlic powder.
+Use more seasoning than you think you need – this is a whole chicken and you need to make sure it’s properly seasoned.

 What Other Seasonings Can I Use For This Chicken Recipe?